-Ex-Maryland football players reach settlement over abuse claims from Durkin tenure
+Ex-Maryland football players reach settlement over abuse claims from DJ Durkin tenure

 McNair died in June 2018 after suffering exertional heatstroke at a team workout.
-In the weeks that followed, some players and staff began to speak out about their experiences in the Maryland program, voicing concerns about a culture that was abusive to athletes and didn’t empower them to voice their concerns.
-Little and Donahue first shared their experiences in The Washington Post in September 2018 and filed a lawsuit against the school in August 2019, also naming as defendants Durkin, Rick Court, the school’s former strength and conditioning coach, and Wes Robinson, a former head athletic trainer at Maryland.
+In the weeks that followed, some players and staff began to speak out about their experiences in the program, voicing concerns about a culture that was abusive to athletes and didn’t empower them to voice their concerns.
+Little and Donahue first shared their experiences in The Washington Post in September 2018 and filed a lawsuit against the school in August 2019, also naming as defendants Durkin; Rick Court, the school’s former strength and conditioning coach; and Wes Robinson, a former head athletic trainer.

-The state of Maryland, on behalf of the school, settled the matter on behalf of all the named defendants.
+The state of Maryland, on behalf of the school, settled the matter on behalf of all of the defendants.
 The school admitted to no wrongdoing, according to a copy of the settlement.
 A school spokesman declined to comment Thursday.

-“The biggest takeaway from this type of a lawsuit is providing real change and real consequences for fostering a culture in a scholastic academic setting,” said Malcolm Ruff, one of the Baltimore-based lawyers that represented the former players.
+“The biggest takeaway from this type of a lawsuit is providing real change and real consequences for fostering a culture in a scholastic academic setting,” said Malcolm Ruff, one of the Baltimore-based lawyers who represented the former players.
 “There should be more oversight, and there should be absolutely no way that this type of a culture should ever be able to be established and perpetuated against student-athletes.”

-In their complaint, the players said Durkin “intentionally instituted a toxic culture of cruelty, humiliation, degradation,” and both said they’d suffered from a variety of issues stemming from their time with the Terps, including thoughts of self-harm, anxiety, insomnia and depression.
+In their complaint, the players said Durkin “intentionally instituted a toxic culture of cruelty, humiliation, [and] degradation,” and both said they had suffered from a variety of issues stemming from their time with the team, including thoughts of self-harm, anxiety, insomnia and depression.

 “Working in tough environments is one thing, and being coached hard is one thing,” Little said in an interview Thursday.
 “But what we went through at Maryland was not that at all.
 It was definitely toxic and crazy.
 It was verbal, mental and psychological abuse on a lot of different levels.”

-The school conducted two investigations, one on the events surrounding McNair’s death and another on the culture within Durkin’s program.
-The commission probing the program outlined many of the same problems mentioned in the ex-players’ lawsuit, including abusive language, the intensity of workouts, mistreatment of injured players and several instances of abuse or bullying.
+The school conducted two investigations — one on the events surrounding McNair’s death and another on the culture within Durkin’s program.
+The commission probing the program outlined many of the same problems mentioned in the ex-players’ lawsuit, including abusive language, the intensity of workouts, mistreatment of injured athletes and instances of abuse or bullying.

-That commission said in its final October 2018 report that it “found that the Maryland football team did not have a ‘toxic culture,’ but it did have a culture where problems festered because too many players feared speaking out,”
+That commission said in its October 2018 report that it “found that the Maryland football team did not have a ‘toxic culture,’ but it did have a culture where problems festered because too many players feared speaking out.”

-The entire affair led to Durkin losing his job, hastened the departure of university president Wallace Loh and prompted the resignation of James T. Brady, former chair of the University System of Maryland’s board of regents.
+The affair led to Durkin losing his job, hastened the departure of university president Wallace D. Loh and prompted the resignation of James T. Brady, the former chair of the University System of Maryland’s board of regents.

-Most of the Maryland football staff has turned over since McNair’s death, and the school has instituted a series of new policies and measures to ensure players receive the proper medical care also have channels to voice concerns.
+Most of the Maryland football staff has turned over since McNair’s death, and the school has instituted a series of new policies and measures to ensure players receive proper medical care and also have channels to voice concerns.

 “I knew it was the right thing to do,” Donahue said of coming forward.
 “I just wanted to validate the experiences that led to Jordan’s death.
 There was a structure put in place on purpose by people with power, and it led to a direct result of Jordan dying.”